Ernesto Goñi

-Ernesto Goñi Ameijenda (born 13 January 1985) is an Uruguayan footballer who used to play as a left back for Uruguayan Primera División club Liverpool Montevideo.
+Ernesto Goñi Ameijenda (born 13 January 1985) is an Uruguayan former footballer who played as a left back.
 His nickname is "Teto", an abbreviation of his name.
-Now it is retired.

 Club career

 Goñi was born in Montevideo.
 A Defensor Sporting youth graduate, he made his senior debut with Racing Club de Montevideo in 2005.
 In August of that year, he went on a trial at Italy's Sambenedettese Calcio, but nothing came of it.

 On 8 January 2010 Goñi moved to Club Nacional de Football on loan.
 He returned to his parent club in January 2011, and in July of that year, moved abroad after agreeing to a deal with Argentine Primera B Nacional side Quilmes Atlético Club.

 After achieving promotion to Primera División during his first season and being a regular starter afterwards, Goñi moved to Estudiantes de La Plata on 8 July 2013.
 After being sparingly used, he rescinded his link and moved to fellow league team Club Atlético Tigre on 28 January 2015.

 On 8 January 2016 Goñi signed for UD Almería in Segunda División.